MOTS-C 10mg 10mg · Lyophilised — Research Peptide Australia — 99.715% HPLC Purity

 Reconstitution: Draw 1–2mL of bacteriostatic water into a clean 31G insulin syringe.
 Inject slowly down the inside wall of the MOTS-C vial.
 Gently swirl until fully dissolved.
 The solution should be clear and colourless.
 Common concentration: 1mL BAC water = 10mg/mL; 2mL = 5mg/mL.
 Storage: Lyophilised — store at −20°C for up to 24 months.
 Reconstituted — refrigerate at 2–8°C and use within 28 days.
 Protect from light.

 MOTS-C is legal to purchase in Australia for legitimate laboratory research purposes.
 It is not listed as a scheduled substance under the Poisons Standard when sold for research use only.
 Purchasers must be 18+ and confirm research-only use.
 It is not TGA-approved for human consumption, therapeutic, or veterinary use.
 Our MOTS-C 10mg is independently verified at 99.0% HPLC purity with full COA documentation.
-Peptide Warehouse dispatches nationwide from our Melbourne warehouse via Australia Post.
+Peptide Warehouse Australia dispatches nationwide from our Australian warehouse via Australia Post.